 CPAG's experience in the welfare rights field is unrivalled and this is reflected in the quality of our trainers.
 All are working within the sector, some for CPAG and others as senior advisers and consultants.
-Many of them contribute regularly to leading publications and information resources for the sector, including our own highly regarded rangeof handbooks.
+Many of them contribute regularly to leading publications and information resources for the sector, including our own highly regarded range of handbooks.

-Daphne Hall has worked in welfare rights for many years and is currently a welfare rights adviser with Bristol City Council and also a freelance trainer.
-She is a contributor to Disability Alliance's Disability Rights Handbook and to CPAG’s Welfare Benefits and Tax Credits Handbook.
+Daphne Hall is an experienced welfare rights adviser currently working for Bristol City Council.
+She is also a contributor to Disability Alliance's Disability Rights Handbook and to CPAG’s Welfare Benefits and Tax Credits Handbook.

 Steve Johnson manages Walthamstow CAB.
 He is also a freelance welfare rights trainer to those working in the voluntary sector, lawyers, housing associations and local authorities.

 David Stickland is a freelance welfare rights trainer and welfare rights officer for the London Borough of Greenwich.
 He delivers training for various voluntary organisations and acts as a consultant/trainer for several large housing associations and disability organisations.

-Gary Vaux is the Head of Advice (Benefits & Work) at Hertfordshire County Council and an experienced welfare benefits adviser, writer and trainer.
+Gary Vaux is Head of Advice (Benefits & Work) at Hertfordshire County Council and an experienced welfare benefits adviser, writer and trainer.
 Gary also writes a benefits column for Community Care magazine.

 Rebecca Walker is a welfare rights caseworker at Pitsmoor CAB in Sheffield and a freelance trainer and writer.
 She has worked in welfare rights since 1993 and contributes to CPAG’s Welfare Benefits and Tax Credits Handbook and to the Disability Rights Handbook.